 - A. There shall be a signed written management agreement between the brokerage and the owner for each property managed.
-The agreement shall be executed prior to acting on behalf of the owner and shall specify the brokerage relationship. - B. The agreement shall define the duties and responsibilities of the brokerage and the owner including, but not limited to, the following:

-(1) Duties to be provided by the brokerage;

-(2) Disclosure of all fees to be charged to owner;

-(3) Disclosure of all fees to be charged to tenant that are retained by the brokerage; and

-(4) A question asking the owner to disclose the status of any foreclosure or other financial situation that could affect the tenant's occupancy.

-C. If the property manager is prohibited by law or contract from providing the owner with a given document, such as a tenant's criminal background check or credit report, the property management agreement shall include the following:

-(1) A written disclosure to the owners that the property manager is prohibited by law or contract from providing such documents to the owner; or

-(2) The owner's written consent that such documents will not be provided.

-E. Before the brokerage transfers any management agreement to another brokerage, both the qualifying broker assigning the contract and the qualifying broker receiving the contract shall execute an assignment of contract.
+The agreement shall be executed prior to acting on behalf of the owner and shall specify the brokerage relationship. - B. The agreement shall define the duties and responsibilities of the brokerage and the owner including, but not limited to, the following: - (1) Duties to be provided by the brokerage; - (2) Disclosure of all fees to be charged to owner; - (3) Disclosure of all fees to be charged to tenant that are retained by the brokerage; and - (4) A question asking the owner to disclose the status of any foreclosure or other financial situation that could affect the tenant's occupancy. - C. If the property manager is prohibited by law or contract from providing the owner with a given document, such as a tenant's criminal background check or credit report, the property management agreement shall include the following: - (1) A written disclosure to the owners that the property manager is prohibited by law or contract from providing such documents to the owner; or - (2) The owner's written consent that such documents will not be provided. - D. The qualifying broker shall include with every written residential management agreement a copy, either in hard copy form or electronically, of the New Mexico Uniform Owner-Resident Relations Act.
+The qualifying broker shall obtain separate written confirmation from each client that the client has received such a copy of the act.
+The qualifying broker shall make this confirmation available to the New Mexico real estate commission if requested. - E. Before the brokerage transfers any management agreement to another brokerage, both the qualifying broker assigning the contract and the qualifying broker receiving the contract shall execute an assignment of contract.
 Because the management agreement is a personal services contract, the qualifying broker must have the property owner's written consent to assign the contract to another brokerage.
 If there is no assignment of contract, the qualifying broker receiving the contract must execute a new management agreement.